LLC vs. Corporation

 - Where to Form an LLC

 - 40 LLC FAQs

 - Multi-Member LLCs

 CorpNet Can Help

-Whether you choose to incorporate or form an LLC, CorpNet® can help you complete the process saving you both time and money with service that is fast, reliable and affordable.
-And remember, our services are backed by a 100% satisfaction guarantee.
-We make everything easy for you so that you can focus on what you do best – running your business!
+Whether you choose to incorporate or form an LLC, CorpNet® can help you complete the process, saving you both time and money with service that is fast, reliable, and affordable.
+Our services are backed by a 100% satisfaction guarantee.
+We make everything easy for you so that you can focus on what you do best—running your business!

-Our fees for incorporating or forming an LLC start at $79, plus state filing fees.
-This is substantially lower than what an attorney might charge for the same service.
+Our fees for forming an LLC or incorporating a business start at $79, plus state filing fees.
+Compare that to what an attorney might charge for the same service!